coderkat-zz/django_experiment/README.md

 Beginnings of a lottry app!
 Django-style!
+Let's build a thing.